gateio/gateapi-java/docs/FuturesApi.md

         FuturesApi apiInstance = new FuturesApi(defaultClient);
         String settle = "usdt"; // String | Settle currency
         String contract = "BTC_USDT"; // String | Futures contract
-        Long xGateExptime = 1689560679123L; // Long | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
+        String xGateExptime = "1689560679123"; // String | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
-        String side = "ask"; // String | All bids or asks.
-Both included if not specified try {
+        String side = "ask"; // String | Specify all buy orders or all sell orders, if not specify them, both are included.
+Revoke all buy orders and revoke all sell orders and make ask try {
             List<FuturesOrder> result = apiInstance.cancelFuturesOrders(settle, contract, xGateExptime, side);
             System.out.println(result);